 Your needs are the things that you and your family literally cannot live without, such as food, clothing, and shelter.
 The wants are everything else.

 Knowing this basic principle will save you a lot in the long run, especially in times of great uncertainty, like in this COVID-19 pandemic that we are currently experiencing.

 Investing is a way to make your money work for you.
 There are many investment vehicles such as the Stock Market, FOREX, Cryptocurrency, Time Deposits, Bonds, Mutual Funds, UITFs, VULs, High-Yield Savings, Businesses, Real Estate, and so much more.

 Don’t forget to do due diligence and make sure that you place your hard-earned money in legitimate investments.

 It is also crucial that you already have your emergency fund intact and invest only the money you are willing to lose.

 On Social and Professional Life

-Time is the most important resource anyone can give.
+Time is the most crucial resource anyone can give.
 So volunteering your time is one of the best ways to give back.

 Volunteering is also a way to check our privileges by helping a sector or community by imparting our time and resources.